How Does Direct Primary Care Work?

 How Much Money Does DPC Actually Save

-DPC membership fees replace the unpredictable costs of traditional healthcare with fixed monthly expenses.
+DPC membership fees replace the unpredictable costs of traditional healthcare with fixed monthly expenses, helping many families evaluate whether direct primary care is worth it compared to traditional insurance.
 A typical family pays $300 monthly for DPC coverage and eliminates copays that range from $25 to $75 per visit, deductibles that average thousands of dollars annually, and coinsurance fees of 20% on most services.
 Medical practice leaders report significant operating expense increases, with DPC practices eliminating these overhead expenses entirely and pass savings directly to patients through wholesale rates on laboratory tests and medications.

 Monthly Fees Replace Multiple Healthcare Costs

-Traditional insurance models burden families with copays, deductibles, and coinsurance that create unpredictable monthly expenses.
+Traditional insurance models burden families with copays, deductibles, and coinsurance that create unpredictable monthly expenses, and many DPC practices do not accept insurance for primary care visits, highlighting what the direct primary care model offers as an alternative.
 DPC membership consolidates these costs into one transparent fee.
 Families avoid the financial stress of unexpected medical bills that often reach thousands of dollars.
-The fixed monthly structure allows patients to budget healthcare expenses accurately without surprise charges that traditional insurance frequently generates.
+The fixed monthly structure allows patients to budget healthcare expenses accurately without surprise charges that traditional insurance frequently generates, and pairing it with a high deductible health plan can make major medical costs more predictable.

 Wholesale Lab Costs Beat Insurance Rates

-DPC practices purchase laboratory tests at wholesale rates, often 50% to 80% below insurance-negotiated prices.
+DPC practices purchase laboratory tests at wholesale rates, often 50% to 80% below insurance-negotiated prices, reinforcing how direct primary care works to reduce overall healthcare costs.
 A comprehensive metabolic panel costs $15 through DPC wholesale rates compared to $150 billed to insurance companies.
 Blood work that insurance plans charge $300 to $500 becomes available for $50 to $100 through direct purchase agreements.
 Imaging services like MRIs receive similar discounts, with DPC practices offering $400 scans versus $1,200 insurance rates.

 Hub-and-spoke diagram showing major ways direct primary care reduces expenses in the United States. - how does direct primary care work